 A Place for Everything and Everything in Its Place

 Use placeholders to insert Confluence data like author, date, your company logo, and language which will then be replaced dynamically on export.
 You can also add static content such as a title page, an automatically generated table of contents or table of tables, custom pages. etc. You can also easily define your own custom placeholders using Confluence page properties.

 Work Your Way

 Keep your processes in place with control over what gets exported and when.

 - Comala Workflows integration: If you're using Comala Workflows to manage your content review and approval process, Scroll PDF Exporter offers the option to export the last published version of a page, meaning only approved content will be exported.

-- Compatible with other Scroll Apps: If you're using other Scroll apps for content management or technical documentation like Scroll Versions or Scroll Translations, you can count on a compatible export experience to help bring your documentation to life.
+- Compatible with other Scroll Apps: If you're using other Scroll apps for document management or technical documentation like Scroll Documents, Scroll Versions or Scroll Translations, you can count on a compatible export experience to help bring your documentation to life.